- harmon.ie Concept

 harmon.ie delivers on SharePoint social potential

-harmon.ie promotes the adoption of SharePoint 2010 social features by making them easily accessible in the email window where typical business users spend their day.
+harmon.ie promotes the adoption of Yammer as well as SharePoint social features by making them easily accessible in the email window where typical business users spend their day.
 Specifically, harmon.ie creates ‘social documents’ by allowing people to rate, tag, and post notes directly within the context of the document itself.
+They can also update colleagues or micro-blog using Yammer directly from the email window.
 Furthermore, workers can then track document editing progress by receiving real-time document and social updates. harmon.ie also suggests colleagues based on all communication patterns, email, instant messaging, video conferencing, and document co-authoring partners.

 harmon.ie social capabilities in SharePoint